tomhrr/cosh/doc/all.md

  - `chown`: takes a path, a user name, and a group name, and updates the path's ownership accordingly.
  - `mkdir`: takes a path and creates a directory at that path.
+ - `rmdir`: takes a path and removes the directory at that path (directory must be empty).

 ### Regular expressions